iShares UK Equity ESG Screened and Optimised Index Fund (UK)

 Fossil fuel reserves exclusion

-Funds that avoid investing in companies with coal, oil and gas reserves.
-See fund information for further details.
+Avoid investing in companies / assets with coal, oil and gas reserves.
+See individual entry information for further details.
 Ethical Values Led Exclusions

 Tobacco and related product manufacturers excluded